DjangoGirls/tutorial/en/deploy/README.md

 ## Pushing your code to GitHub

 Go to [GitHub.com](https://www.github.com) and sign up for a new, free user account.
 (If you already did that in the workshop prep, that is great!)
 Be sure to remember your password (add it to your password manager, if you use one).

+### Creating a Personal Access Token

+Now follow the instructions from GitHub to [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+The token should have the 'repo' scope.
+Copy the value of the token, and save it somewhere safe (like a password manager).

+### Creating a new repository

+Back on the GitHub homepage,
-Then, create a new repository, giving it the name "my-first-blog".
+create a new repository, giving it the name "my-first-blog".
 Leave the "initialize with a README" checkbox unchecked, leave the .gitignore option blank (we've done that manually) and leave the License as None.

 ![](images/new_github_repo.png)